ryanshaikh/Basic-Banking-System-1.github.io/README.md

 Hello everyone!!!!
 I am **RYAN SHAIKH** currently working as a Web Development and Designing Intern at The Sparks Foundation.
-This is the task 1 given to Me and I have to create a Simple Dynamic Website. worked as Frontend Developer and learned to develop dynamic websites.
+This is the task 1 given to Me and I have to create a Simple Dynamic Website.

-It used to transfer virtual money between multiple users and also recorded the banking transactions and users history.
+**You Can transfer virtual money between multiple users and also recorded the banking transactions and users history.**

 Screenshot "HomePage"
 ![Screenshot (70)](https://user-images.githubusercontent.com/69433479/195266941-34b40dbd-ac8c-4fe6-a3b2-ff3c5f26dd3c.png)